flimflam-austin/hugo-cms-test/content/quick_reads/20180321-18-03-21-fb-scandal/index.md

       Different than demographics that reflect race, age or gender.

-      Facebook and online data can be used to create _psychographics_ – to target you as **a voter or consumer**.
+      Facebook and online data can be used to create_psychographics_ – to target you as**a voter or consumer**.
     _key: card-4-0d11b1d6-4431-4b9d-8edb-cbea51476eee
   - order: 4
+    useCheckmark: false
     body: >-
       The Professor

       Aleksandr KoganA

-      * Gathered information from FB app for anA ‘academic project”:A _thisisyourdigitallife_
+      * Gathered information from FB app for anA ‘academic project”:A_thisisyourdigitallife_

       * FB says Kogan violated its policies when he shared data with a private
       firm: Cambridge Analytica.